All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The most common reason patients ask about this combination is skin quality during weight loss.
 When you lose a significant amount of weight, especially quickly, your skin may not contract at the same rate as your fat loss.
 This can result in loose, sagging skin, reduced elasticity, and changes in skin texture that many patients find distressing skin health during weight loss.

 GHK-Cu directly addresses this concern.
 By stimulating collagen and elastin production, it provides your skin with the structural building blocks it needs to remodel as your body changes.
-Patients using semaglutide for weight loss who add GHK-Cu are essentially supporting the tissue remodeling process that helps their skin keep up with their fat loss.
+Patients using semaglutide for weight loss who add GHK-Cu are importantly supporting the tissue remodeling process that helps their skin keep up with their fat loss.

 Beyond skin, GHK-Cu's anti-inflammatory and tissue-healing properties may also support: